Pandora

 If adopted, the changes will have a far reaching impact on how all sectors of the Australian jewellery will operate.

-Pallion is the largest precious metals services group in Australia.
+Pallion Group is the largest precious metals services group in Australia.
 It offers the jewellery industry bullion trading, refining and minting, casting and custom jewellery, findings, goldsmithing, and silversmithing.

 ASIC records show six directors of Pallion Group Pty Ltd: Andrew and Phillip Cochineas, Philip Williams, Jane (Janie) Simpson, Francis Gregg, and Andrew Robinson.